xarbit/nvim-dotfiles/README.md

-# 💤 LazyVim
+# Neovim Configuration

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Welcome to my Neovim configuration!
+This setup is based on the [LazyVim](http://www.lazyvim.org/) starter template, customized to my needs.